Budibase/website/content/blog/inside-it/traditional-sdlc-vs-rad.md

 This process can repeat indefinitely until the product is finished.
 For this reason, RAD is often referred to as an _iterative_ approach to building software.
 Specifically, the _systems design_, _implementation_, and _testing_ phases are continuous and cyclical.

+You might also like our guide to building a [SQL GUI](https://budibase.com/blog/tutorials/sql-gui/).

 ## When do companies turn to traditional SDLC or RAD?

 So in what circumstances would you use traditional SDLC vs RAD?
 The reality is that both approaches suit their own unique use cases and goals.
 This depends on the particulars of what you want to build, as well as the resources available to you.